apache/spark/docs/configuration.md

   <td><code>spark.executor.failuresValidityInterval</code></td>
   <td>(none)</td>
   <td>
-    Interval after which Executor failures will be considered independent and not accumulate towards the attempt count.
+    Interval after which executor failures will be considered independent and not accumulate towards the attempt count.
     This configuration only takes effect on YARN, or Kubernetes when `spark.kubernetes.allocation.pods.allocator` is set to 'direct'.